North American beaver: Diet

-Beavers are herbivorous generalists with sophisticated foraging preferences.
+Beavers are herbivorous generalists with sophisticated foraging preferences based on taste, coarse physical shape, and odor.
 Beavers consume a mix of herbaceous and woody plants, which varies considerably in both composition and species diversity by region and season.
-They prefer aspen and other poplars, but also take birch, maple, willow, alder, black cherry, red oak, beech, ash, hornbeam, and occasionally pine and spruce.
+Beavers feed on bark, cambium, branches, twigs, roots, buds, leaves, stems, sprouts, and in some cases, sap and storax.
+They prefer aspen and other poplars, but do also eat birch, maple, willow, alder, black cherry, red oak, beech, ash, hornbeam, and occasionally pine, sweetgum, and spruce.
+Beavers do not prefer red maple, which can be the only tree left standing at the edges of some beaver ponds.
 They also eat cattails, water lilies, and other aquatic vegetation, especially in the early spring.
 Contrary to widespread belief, they do not eat fish.

-Beavers select food based on taste, coarse physical shape, and odor.
-Beavers feed on bark, cambium, branches, twigs, roots, buds, leaves, stems, sprouts, and in some cases, the sap and storax of pine and sweetgum.

 When herbaceous plants are actively growing, they make up much of the beaver's diet.
 In the winter, beavers switch to woody plants and the food they have stored over the winter.
 The protein to calorie ratio of a beaver's diet is 40 mg/calorie in summer and 8 mg/calorie for the rest of the year.
 In northern latitudes, the water lilies Nymphaea and Nuphar are the most important herbaceous component.
 The rhizomes are stored in the food cache and remain actively growing.

-Willow is an important protein source and is likely to be available for the longest period of time in a beaver's habitat especially in the far north.
-When available, aspen and poplar are preferred over willow.
-Conifers are also cut or gnawed by beavers, and used for food and/or building material.

-Beavers do not necessarily use the same trees as construction material and as food.
-Inedible material is more likely to be used as the cap of a beaver family's food cache, the upper part which is frozen in the ice, while the cache itself is composed of edible, high quality branches, which remain unfrozen and accessible.

-Beavers do not prefer red maple, which can be the only tree left standing at the edges of some beaver ponds.

-The beaver's gut microbiome is complex and specialized for a wood-heavy diet, sharing a number of similarities with other mammalian herbivores.
-However the microbial community in the beaver shows less taxonomic diversity than the "typical" mammalian gut.
-The major operational taxonomic units (OTU) are Bacteroidota and Bacillota.
+The beaver's gut microbiome is complex and specialized for a wood-heavy diet, and shows similarity to that of other mammalian herbivores.
+Beavers' gut microbiome allows them to digest up to thirty percent of the cellulose they eat.